briggstwitchell/resume/README.md

 # Resume projects
 These projects demonstrate some of the programming skills I've obtained as a masters student at Northeastern.
 To learn more about me check out my [personal website](http://briggy-artist.org/) (that I created) and [LinkedIn profile](https://www.linkedin.com/in/briggstwitchell/).

+### Animal Death Calculator (mockup):
+> [This project](https://github.com/briggstwitchell/mock_animal_death_calculator/tree/main) is a mock up of a tool I'd like to spend more time creating.
+This tool calculates the estimated amount of animal deaths per year based on different forms of meat consumption.
+I've input some very rough estimates as a start, and mostly focused on getting the tool working.
+I'd like to collaborate with an animal right organization to add this tool to their website as a means to inform meat consumers of the impact of their diet on the number of animals killed in a year.
+This preliminary implementation is rather sloppy, as I did it in a morning.
+However, I think it could be recreated as a very impactful tool, given that it's also backed up by robustly research statistics on the number of deaths caused by different forms of meat consumption.
+[Click here](https://briggstwitchell.github.io/mock_animal_death_calculator/) to try out the mock tool.

 ### Patient Walking Metadata at MedRhythms:
 > As a software engineer intern at [MedRhythms](https://medrhythms.com/), I worked on various projects related to patient clinical data, such as surfacing patient time zone and standard deviation of step precision for analysis by company researchers.
 The application was implemented in Python/Django.
 I of course cannot demonstrate any part of this work as it was proprietary.